 Can one have numerous users on their Wink account?

 Yes, you can.
-In fact, you’re free to grant access of specific appliances to other users.
+In fact, you’re free to grant access to specific appliances to other users.
 This way, you’re able to determine which user has access to which product.
 Since you’ll have the master account user, you’ll have the right to edit, add or remove their access at will.

 Keep in mind that deleting a particular product from your shared account causes the other users to lose access to it as well.